dido18/scratch-arduino-app/README.md

 ## Description

-Scratch for Arduino UNO Q runs Scratch directly on the board to control Arduino (e.g., LEDs, buttons, and Arduino Modulino) with optional AI model integration.
+Scratch for Arduino UNO Q is an Arduino App that runs Scratch directly on the board to control Arduino (e.g., LEDs, buttons, and Arduino Modulino) with optional AI model integration.
 Accessible from any device via a browser, it makes coding, electronics, and AI hands-on and easy to explore.

 ![Scratch for Arduion UNO Q](./doc/scratch-unoq.png)